zohaljp/Software-System-Design/README.txt

 Project can run"forever" just like a normal physical road cross section with physical lights.

-Project also analyzes data gives in a file.
+Project also analyzes data given in a file.

 Please read pdf file attached for detailed info.